n-poulsen/deep-learning-project1/README.md

 ### Training and Evaluating a Model

 A model can be trained and evaluated with the `test.py` file.
-By default, it only trains and evaluates a single model.
+By default, it only trains and evaluates all models for one round.
 It takes the following optional parameters:

 ```